ireaneus/CDI/docs/NTSurvey/NTSurveyS17AssignmentPt2.md

 **Seventh Bowl of Wrath** *(16:17-21)*

-> 17 Then the seventh angel poured out his bowl upon the air, and a loud voice came out of the temple from the throne, saying, *“It is done.”*  18 And there were flashes of lightning and sounds and peals of thunder; and there was a great earthquake, such as there had not been since man came to be upon the earth, so great an earthquake was it, and so mighty.
+> 17 Then the seventh angel poured out his bowl upon the air, and a loud voice came out of the temple from the throne, saying, *“It is done.”*
+> 18 And there were flashes of lightning and sounds and peals of thunder; and there was a great earthquake, such as there had not been since man came to be upon the earth, so great an earthquake was it, and so mighty.
 > 19 The great city was split into three parts, and the cities of the nations fell.
 Babylon the great was remembered before God, to give her the cup of the wine of His fierce wrath.
 > 20 And every island fled away, and the mountains were not found.
 > 21 And huge hailstones, about one hundred pounds each, came down from heaven upon men; and men blasphemed God because of the plague of the hail, because its plague was extremely severe.

+**Revelation 16 Summary**

+***In Chapter 16, John*** sees the seven angels pour out the seven bowls of God’s wrath upon the earth.
+The first bowl brings harmful sores on those who bear the mark of the beast (*v.
+2*).
+The second and third turn the sea and rivers into blood (*vv.
+3–7*).
+The fourth bowl scorches people with fierce heat, yet they refuse to repent (*vv.
+8–9*).
+The fifth plunges the beast’s kingdom into darkness (*vv.
+10–11*).
+The sixth dries up the Euphrates to prepare the way for the kings of the east, as demonic spirits gather the nations for the battle of Armageddon (*vv.
+12–16*).
+The seventh bowl brings a great earthquake, the fall of Babylon, and massive hailstones, yet people still blaspheme God (*vv.
+17–21*).

+***Christ is presented as*** the sovereign Lord whose judgments are poured out in perfect righteousness and whose return is anticipated even in the midst of wrath (*vv.
+5–7, 15*).

+***Believers should*** remain watchful, stay faithful and spiritually prepared, and trust in the justice of God’s judgments (*vv.
+15, 7*).

 **Doom of Babylon** *(17:1-13)*